matthiasfehr/real-time-chat-client/real-time-chat-client/README.md

+# RealTimeChatClient

+This is a sample React app which uses GraphQL Subscriptions with Apollo to make real time features possible.
+It was built following this tutorial: https://dev-blog.apollodata.com/full-stack-react-graphql-tutorial-582ac8d24e3b

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>